tenebrius1/tp/docs/DeveloperGuide.md

 [comment]: <> (Solution below adapted from https://ay2021s2-cs2103t-t12-4.github.io/tp/DeveloperGuide.html)

 1. Find a tutor while all tutors are shown.
    1. Prerequisites: List all tutors using the `list t` command.
-There exists multiple tutors in the tutor list.
+There exists multiple tutors in the Tutor List.
    2. Test case: `find t n/alex`
-      <br>Expected: Only tutors with names containing 'alex' (case-insensitive) should be displayed in the tutor list.
+      <br>Expected: Only tutors with names containing 'alex' (case-insensitive) should be displayed in the Tutor List.
       <br>e.g. Tutors with the names: 'Alex Yeoh', 'alex lim' and 'Alex' will be shown.
    3. Test case: `find t n/alex q/1`
-      <br>Expected: Only tutors with names containing 'alex' (case-insensitive) with qualification 1 (undergraduate) will be displayed in the tutor list.
+      <br>Expected: Only tutors with names containing 'alex' (case-insensitive) with qualification 1 (undergraduate) will be displayed in the Tutor List.
       <br>e.g A tutor named 'Alex Yeoh' with qualification 1 will be shown but a tutor named 'Alex Tan' with qualification 2 will not be shown.
    4. Test case: `find`
-      <br>Expected: Tutor list does not get updated.
+      <br>Expected: Tutor List does not get updated.
 Error details shown in the result display, with a result message `Invalid command format!...`.
    5. Test case: `find t`
-      <br>Expected: Tutor list does not get updated.
+      <br>Expected: Tutor List does not get updated.
 Error details shown in the result display, with a result message `Invalid command format!...`.

 2. Find a student while all students are shown.
     1. Prerequisites: List all students using the `list s` command.
-There exists multiple students in the student list.
+There exists multiple students in the Student List.
     2. Test case: `find s n/david`
-       <br>Expected: Only students with names containing 'david' (case-insensitive) should be displayed in the student list.
+       <br>Expected: Only students with names containing 'david' (case-insensitive) should be displayed in the Student List.
        <br>e.g. Students with the names: 'David Li', 'david tan' and 'John David' will be shown.
     3. Test case: `find s n/david t/pm`
-       <br>Expected: Only students with names containing 'david' (case-insensitive) and has the tag `PM` should be displayed in the student list.
+       <br>Expected: Only students with names containing 'david' (case-insensitive) and has the tag `PM` should be displayed in the Student List.
        <br>e.g A student named 'David Li' and has tag `PM` will be shown but a student named 'David' and has tag `PS` will not be shown.
     4. Test case: `find`
-       <br>Expected: Student list does not get updated.
+       <br>Expected: Student List does not get updated.
 Error details shown in the result display, with a result message `Invalid command format!...`.
     5. Test case: `find s q/2`
-       <br>Expected: Student list does not get updated.
+       <br>Expected: Student List does not get updated.
 Error details shown in the result display, with a result message `Students do not have any qualifications...`.
     6. Test case: `find s`
-       <br>Expected: Student list does not get updated.
+       <br>Expected: Student List does not get updated.
 Error details shown in the result display, with a result message `Invalid command format!...`.
-3. Find a tutor/student while the tutor/student list is empty.
+3. Find a tutor/student while the Tutor/Student List is empty.
-   1. Prerequisites: Clear the tutor and student lists using the `clear t` and `clear s` command respectively.
+   1. Prerequisites: Clear the Tutor and Student Lists using the `clear t` and `clear s` command respectively.
 There should not be any tutors or students shown in the respective lists.
    2. Test case: `find t n/alex`
       <br>Expected: Error details shown in the result display, with a result message `Tutor list is empty!`.
    3. Test case: `find s n/david`